I Went Vegan for 30 Days and Here's What Happened

 Without animal products in my diet, I ate more carbs, veggies and fat.
 All these foods are important but, when cooking, there's a texture and flavor that only comes from seafood and meat products that I couldn't fully re-create.
 I bought nutritional yeast to substitute for Parmesan cheese, vegan Worcestershire to make protein more "meaty" and coconut yogurt to add creaminess without cream.
 I still found myself missing the foods I used to eat regularly, even with all my kitchen creativity.
 Here's how my days of eating looked as a vegan.

-This meal was fairly consistent and I varied between a few options: Everything Bagel Avocado Toast, Peanut Butter & Jelly English Muffin and a riff on this Tofu Scramble (I used mushrooms and Frontera chipotle salsa).
-When I'm not eating vegan, I often make very similar breakfast choices (but sub the tofu for eggs), so I found breakfast didn't feel drastically different from my normal routine.
+This meal was fairly consistent and I varied between some options such as Everything Bagel Avocado Toast and Peanut Butter & Jelly English Muffin.
+When I'm not eating vegan, I often make very similar breakfast choices (but sub tofu for eggs), so I found breakfast didn't feel drastically different from my normal routine.

 The hardest challenge at breakfast was finding a good substitute for half-and-half.
 I tried 20 plant-based creamers made from all the things you can "milk"-soy, almonds, coconut, hazelnut and oats.
 My favorite depended on the day and, in particular, if I wanted my coffee to be flavored or not.
 I found the soy and oat creamers to be most satisfying (my fave picks were Elmhurst Barista oat milk and Silk soy creamer).